ThKattanek/amiga_drawbridge_adapter/README.md

-# amiga_draw_bridge_adapter
+# Amiga DrawBridge Adapter
- Here is a adapter for the draw bridge project.
+Here is an adapter for the drawbridge project.
+This Adapter include the avr 328P microcontroller.